 City of Darwin's participation on external committees also contributes to achieving positive relations with other levels of government.
 Three Committees which are pertinent to this are; Council of Capital City Lord Mayors, Northern Australia Capital City Committee and Top End Regional Organisation of Councils.
 For further information see Strategic Services on page 165.

-CITY OF DARWIN

-2015/2016 COMMUNITY GRANTS PROGRAM

-Melaleuca Refugee Centre Inc

-Tuning into Refugee and CALD Migrant Kids and Teens
+CITY OF DARWIN GOAL 1 2015/2016 COMMUNITY GRANTS PROGRA Melaleuca Refugee Centre Inc for the project g into Refugee and g rant Kids and Teens

-CITY OF DARWIN COMMUNITY GRANTS

 Vibrant, Flexible and Tropical Lifestyle